ClickCease

 Frequently Asked Questions

-You can take several steps to get your child support arrears dismissed or reduced.
-These include filing a motion to establish your child support, negotiating your child support, demonstrating custody of the child, filing a motion to set aside the court order that shows your child support, asking the court for a payment plan, and modifying your current child support.
+Learn about various steps you can take, including filing a motion to establish child support, negotiating with your ex or the District Attorney’s office, demonstrating custody, filing a motion to set aside a court order, requesting a payment plan, and modifying your current child support.

-Yes, you can ask the court to set a reasonable payment plan.
-Be prepared to show your income, monthly expenses, and other extraordinary circumstances.
+Learn how you can request a reasonable payment plan from the court, providing evidence of your income, monthly expenses, and any extraordinary circumstances.

-If you’re experiencing a negative financial situation due to back child support payment, you should immediately consult with a legal professional and consider the steps outlined above.
+If you’re experiencing financial difficulties due to back child support payments, seek immediate legal advice and consider the steps outlined above to address the situation effectively.

 Glossary